Jasonblalack/zyngapoker/Documentation.md

 The last asset file overrides the asset "logo.png" which is also available through a project called `common`.
 To make this work the application project have to be registered after the `common` project in your build script.

 The default of injecting the project name automatically in the namespaces is a good default for most projects.
-If you have more complex scenarios where you have to override single assets from you can still achieve them by resetting `package` in your project's manifest to an empty string.
+If you have more complex scenarios where you have to override single assets from you can still achieve them by resetting `package` in your `jasyproject.json` to an empty string.

 ### Translations